The Best Women's Trail Running Shoes for 2017

 Best for River Crossings

 Any shoe that features some kind of Gore-tex insert or water resistant barrier proves to be better when it comes to water.
-Of all the shoes tested, the inov-8 Roclite 305 GTX proved to be the best of all contenders.
+Of all the shoes tested, the inov-8 Roclite 305 GTX turned out to be the best of all contenders.
 Even when the shoe was almost fully immersed in a local stream, no water penetrated through the water resistant layer.
 Every other shoe proved to absorb some water.
 In addition, we noticed that even after fully immersing the shoe (so water poured over from the top), the shoe itself dried within 15 minutes of continued running on the trail.
 No other shoe compared in this way.
 That said, many of the shoes we review have water-resistant cousins, such as the Salomon Speedcross 4 - Women's options.
 That said, when going to individual reviews, make sure to scroll down to the bottom to see if water-resistant options are available.
+The Altra Lone Peak 3.5 is also a great option for river crossings as its new model features an upper fit with drainage holes and a quick drying fabric.

 If you're a road runner looking to get on the trails - or if you are a trail runner that loves the roads, deep lugs and super complex tread patterns aren't necessary.
 Instead, consider a crossover shoe that features shorter lugs that still provide a great bite trail.
 The best crossover road and trail specific runners that we tested include the New Balance Leadville v3, Brooks Cascadia 12, ASICS GEL Kahana 8, and HOKA ONE ONE ATR Challenger 3.